 Tip 2: Finding a Mexico Real Estate Investment Advisor

-It’s always a good idea to work with a trusted real estate investment advisor who can help you find the best turnkey vacation rentals, luxury condos and/or standalone villas to suit your unique circumstances.
-One of the best ways to find a reputable realtor in Mexico is to see what other property owners have to say about their experiences, so be sure to ask for referrals.
-Using an experienced real estate investment advisor will make the entire process go smoothly and can also give the buyer access to investment properties that are not yet publicly listed and therefore offer incredible value.
+Generally speaking, it’s always a good idea to work with a trusted real estate investment advisor who can locate the best turnkey vacation rentals, luxury condos and/or standalone villas to suit your unique circumstances.
+And as we already mentioned, one of the best ways to find a reputable realtor in Mexico is to see what other property owners have to say about their experiences, so be sure to ask for referrals.
+Using an experienced real estate investment advisor will make the entire process go smoothly and can even give the buyer access to investment properties that are not yet publicly listed, and therefore offer incredible value.

 Tip 3.
 Choosing the Right Property

-Finding a great investment property in a fantastic location is just as important as understanding the rules of buying and working with an experienced real estate agent.
+The best way to find the right type of investment property for your situation is to start by deciding exactly how the property will be used.
+This is another reason it's so important to work closely with a respected real estate agent you can trust, who knows the area and can help you figure out what kind of returns you will receive, both from appreciation and/or rental income.
+Of course, finding a great investment property in a fantastic location is just as important as understanding the rules of buying and working with an experienced real estate agent.
 Look for luxury condos designed to function as turnkey vacation rentals in top destinations if you want to avoid maintenance headaches, collect ongoing investment income and obtain great return on investment.
-Right now the Riviera Maya real estate market offers better value than comparable vacation hotspots worldwide, with vacation home rentals beating the stock market and providing annual returns of 8-14 percent.
+Right now, the Riviera Maya real estate market offers better value than comparable vacation hotspots worldwide, with vacation home rentals beating the stock market and providing amazing annual returns.

 Tip 4: Consider Buying with an IRA Account

-It’s no secret that most Mexico real estate is bought and sold in cash transactions, but not all would-be investors have access to that kind of cash just laying around in a money market fund.
-Fortunately, it’s perfectly legal to buy real estate with IRA accounts, provided you follow the Self-Directed IRA rules laid out by the IRS.
-The benefits of this type of real estate investing include the ability to collect tax-deferred income and give your financial portfolio a hedge against inflation, as well protecting your hard-earned assets from ongoing stock market volatility.
+Still, it is perfectly legal to buy real estate with an IRA account, provided you follow the Self-Directed IRA rules laid out by the IRS.
+The benefits of this type of real estate investing include the ability to collect ongoing tax-deferred rental income to support retirement and give your financial portfolio a hedge against inflation at the same time, since real estate rises in value (appreciates) right along with or just ahead of the inflation rate.
+Income-producing real estate investments also protect your hard-earned assets from ongoing stock market volatility, which analysts expect will continue and increase unchecked periodically with little warning for investors.

 Do you have other questions about Mexico real estate investment?
 Post them in the comments!